Installation and Configuration Guide for Context Directory Agent, Release 1.0

 This page lists the following details:

-The status field indicates whether the device is "in-sync" (green) or "out-of-sync" (red) with the Cisco CDA.
+The status field indicates whether the device is “in-sync” (green) or “out-of-sync” (red) with CDA.
 The other fields display information that was provided when the device was configured.

 Administrators

-You can add Cisco CDA administrators with admin or user privileges to access the Cisco CDA user interface.
+You can add CDA administrators with admin or user privileges to access the CDA user interface.

-An administrator with only user privilege has access to all the Cisco CDA GUI screens and functionality, except the System menu.
+An administrator with only user privilege has access to all the CDA user interface screens and functionality, except the System menu.

-An administrator with both user and admin privileges has access to all the Cisco CDA GUI screens and functionality, including the System menu.
+An administrator with both user and admin privileges has access to all the CDA user interface screens and functionality, including the System menu.

 Adding and Editing Administrators